Every Active Weather Warning and Alert is available to view on this page.

 All Active Warning and Alerts are listed in the menu below displayed with the current number of active alerts.
 Simply Click on the Alert Name to view those alerts Nationwide.
 Please Note: Alerts are automatically updated every minute.
 There may be a minute lag time for active alerts to display or expired alerts to no longer display.

-HEAT ADVISORY REMAINS IN EFFECT FROM 10 AM SUNDAY TO 10 PM PDT MONDAY
+HEAT ADVISORY REMAINS IN EFFECT UNTIL 10 PM CDT THIS EVENING

 ...PRECAUTIONARY/PREPAREDNESS ACTIONS...